officelearn/azure-docs.sv-se/articles/container-instances/container-instances-jenkins.md

 ## <a name="next-steps"></a>Nästa steg

-Mer information om Jenkins i Azure finns i [Azure och Jenkins][jenkins-azure].
+To learn more about Jenkins on Azure, see [Azure and Jenkins][jenkins-azure].

 <!-- LINKS - internal -->
 [about-aci]: ./container-instances-overview.md